 Customization options that let you train AI models on your data

-Track record of AI accuracy with proof from existing customers
+Documented evidence of AI accuracy from existing customers

 Total cost of ownership includes more than the monthly subscription fee.
 Factor in implementation costs, training time, and whether you'll need specialists to manage the platform.
-Pricing models vary widely, with some platforms charging by contact count, others by email volume, and enterprise tools requiring custom quotes.
+Pricing models vary widely: some platforms charge by contact count, others by email volume, and enterprise tools typically require custom quotes.
+ZoomInfo is free to start with consumption credits based on usage.
+Run a real pilot using your own data and a live campaign before committing.
+If a tool does not lift pipeline, improve conversion, or save measurable hours during the pilot, that is the signal you need before signing a contract.

 Watch for hidden costs in integrations, add-ons, or premium features.
 Some platforms charge extra for API access, advanced segmentation, or removing their branding from emails.
-Make sure you understand what's included in the base price and what costs extra.
+Understand what is included in the base price and what costs extra before comparing platforms on headline price alone.

 Pricing model structure based on contacts, emails sent, or feature access